IreStridori/prima_prova/README.md

 - Redirects to home if no file has been uploaded (no filepath in session)
 - Parses the uploaded file to generate the DataFrame
 - Iterates through each row, creating MitochondrialDNA objects
-- Constructs a list of dictionaries with sequence information
+- Constructs a list of dictionaries with sequence information: ID, description, sequence
-- Passes this data to the dataframe template for displaying
+- Passes this data to the dataframe html template for displaying

 **Statistics Route**
 ```python